Tanquián de Escobedo

 Tanquián de Escobedo is a town and municipality in the central Mexican state of San Luis Potosí.

 Demographics

 Tanquián de Ecosbedo's population has a population of 14,382, 83% of which are Catholic.
 25% of the population is indigenous or is of indigenous descent.
-Its most populous town of the same name has a population of 9458 according to the 2020 mexican census.
+Its most populous town of the same name has a population of 9458 according to the 2020 INEGI census.